-This fresh obstacle arose from the section of the Robinson Report which dealt with the position of the Public Debt in the Straits finances.
-The debt consisted of money which belonged to the suitors in the Court of Judicature (referred to as the Suitor's Fund) and the Police Fund.
-Under instructions from the Indian Government, this money had from time to time been invested in Indian securities at 4% interest.
-But the revenues from both funds, which had reached an accumulated amount of about $\pounds 134,576$ (Rs.
+This fresh obstacle arose from the section of the Robinson

+Report which dealt with the position of the Public Debt in the Straits finances.
+The debt consisted of money which belonged to the suitors in the Court of Judicature (referred to as the Suitor's Fund) and the money had from time to time been invested in Indian securities at 4% interest.
+But the revenues from both funds, which had reached an accumulated amount of about £134,576 (Rs.
 1,345,768) had been paid to the Straits treasury to cover expenditures on Indian items.
 The Report considered that since the costs had been incurred by the Indian Government, it should make good the amount of money so expended and that the Straits Settlements could not be fairly asked to refund amounts due the suitors.
+2